samanthaming/samanthaming.com/articles/tidbits/13-skip-values-in-destructuring.md

-# Skip Values In Destructuring
+# Skipping Values In JavaScript Destructuring

 You can use blanks to skip over unwanted values 🤓